 Acting quickly is vital because of the strict deadlines that apply to filing personal injury lawsuits.
 Each state enforces its own statute of limitations, or filing window, for these cases.Allowing it to pass can disqualify you from collecting compensation.

 You could even have less time than the statute of limitations seems to provide under some circumstances.
-The lawyer we assign to your case will help you determine the applicable deadline for your lawsuit.
+The truck accident attorney we assign to your case will help you determine the applicable deadline for your lawsuit.

 Connect with an Attorney from Morris Bart, LLC Today for Free